allegro/ralph/doc/browser.rst

 changes`.
 You can click on that icon in order to remove it and allow automatic changes of the field.

-There's one more restriction here - when a device is assigned to an asset (without is_blade flag), you can not change its position fields (i.e. parent, dc, rack, position, orientation).
+There's one more restriction here - when a device is assigned to an asset, you can not change its position fields (i.e. parent, dc, rack, position, orientation).
 In order to do that, you should use "Assets" module instead.
 This should be considered as a temporary workaround, because in the future, position will be stored only in the "Assets" module.